Diabetes in Schools Website User Terms

 (d) a reference to “person” includes an individual, a body corporate, a partnership, a joint venture, an unincorporated association and an authority or any other entity or organisation;

-(f) a reference to “law” includes common law, principles of equity and legislation (including regulations).
+(f) a reference to “law” includes common law, principles of equity and legislation (including any statutes, regulations, codes and standards as amended from time to time); and